The easiest way to underestimate Dahlia Lithwick is to call her a court watcher.

 Lithwick's own site says she has been writing Slate's "Supreme Court Dispatches" and "Jurisprudence" columns since 1999.
 That date matters.
 She did not arrive after online commentary became respectable.
 She helped make it respectable.

 The American Academy of Arts and Sciences, which elected her in 2018, describes her as a go-to writer whose columns and podcasts set a standard for online commentary about law.
 That is exactly the right emphasis.
-Lithwick's significance is not only that she writes clearly.
-It is that she proved digital legal writing could be fast, intelligent, stylized, morally alert, and publicly consequential at the same time.
+Lithwick's importance is larger than clarity.
+She proved digital legal writing could be fast, intelligent, stylized, morally alert, and publicly consequential at the same time.

 Long before "explainers" became a content genre, Lithwick was explaining the Court to non-specialists without condescending to them.
 She understood that people do not need faux simplicity.
 They need a guide who can admit complexity and still tell them what matters.